Samoreilly/java-damero/README.md

 If processing fails with an exception:

+1. The library checks if the exception is in nonRetryableExceptions
+2. If non retryable, the message goes directly to DLQ with attempts = 1
-1. The library checks if the maximum number of attempts has been reached
+3. If retryable, the library checks if maximum attempts have been reached
-2. If max attempts reached, the message is sent to the DLQ with full metadata
+4. If max attempts reached, the message is sent to DLQ with full metadata
-3. If max attempts not reached, the message is scheduled for retry with a configured delay
+5. If max attempts not reached, the message is scheduled for retry with configured delay
-4. After the delay, the message is resent to the original topic wrapped in EventWrapper
+6. After the delay, the message is resent to the original topic wrapped in EventWrapper
-5. The retry cycle continues until max attempts are reached or processing succeeds
+7. The retry cycle continues until max attempts are reached or processing succeeds

-### Key Points
+### Important Points

 Retries happen by resending messages to the original topic rather than consuming from Kafka repeatedly.
 This avoids duplicate processing.